devourerOfBits80/alc/README.md

 > \$ ansible-playbook -i hosts -l desktop system.yml (for mobile devices replace *desktop* keyword with *portable*)

+Subsequently, when the *system.yml* playbook execution is finished, reboot your machine and log into the created user account.
+The system is now fully installed, so logging into the root account will not be needed anymore.
+If you wish to install a desktop environment (only *KDE Plasma* is currently available), move the *alc* repository from the root into your local account, change its owner and execute the second playbook *plasma.yml* with the *--ask-become-pass* argument.

+> \$ sudo cp -R /root/alc ~/alc
+> \$ sudo rm -rf /root/alc
+> \$ sudo chown -R *USERNAME*:*GROUP* ~/alc (use a proper username and group)
+> \$ cd alc
+> \$ ansible-playbook -i hosts -l desktop --ask-become-pass plasma.yml (use *portable* instead of *desktop* for mobile devices)

 ## Playbooks' execution settings

 *alc* has many playbooks' execution settings that can be pre-configured.
 They are mostly available in the *group_vars/all* file.
 Some of them (especially the most important) have been described below.